This article explains how to get support for CrashPlan for Small Business from Code42.

 We also offer the opportunity to chat directly with a Customer Champion.
-Click the Chat now link above or the chat icon at the right side of any page of this support site.
+Click the Chat now link above.

 How we handle support requests

 Our Customer Champions actively monitor and triage incoming support requests.
-Tickets are addressed according to severity of the issue.
+Tickets are addressed according to priority of the issue.

 Customer Champions try to update tickets at least once every business day.
-Depending on the severity, responses may be made more frequently.
+Depending on the priority, responses may be made more frequently.

 Support priority levels

-Here is how our Customer Champions determine severity when prioritizing support tickets:
+Here is how our Customer Champions determine priority when prioritizing support tickets:

 |You cannot reasonably continue your work.
 You experience a complete loss of service and/or encounter one of the following scenarios: